-Student Center construction begins Fall 2005
+Student Center construction began Spring 2006

 The new Cuyamaca College Student Center will address the need for enhanced campus life by providing a central hub for student activities and retail services.
 Proposed services for the Center include a bookstore, food mall, student health center, and offices for student government.
 Currently in the planning phase, college staff will work with LPA, the architectural firm responsible for this project, to determine the appropriate size, scope, and building layout of the Center.
 Consideration will also be given to specific food and retail services to be offered in the Center, with a focus on the college's enrollment goal of 15,000 students by the year 2015.
+Grand opening scheduled for Fall 2007.